Hecate: As a goddess of the moon

 This speech from the Root Cutters may or may not be an intentional association of Hecate with the Moon.
-In Seneca's Medea, the titular Medea invokes her patron Hecate whom she addresses as "Moon, orb of the night" and "triple form".
-Hecate and the moon goddess Selene were frequently identified with each other and a number of Greek and non-Greek deities; the Greek Magical Papyri and other magical texts emphasize a syncretism between Selene-Hecate with Artemis and Persephone among others.
-In Italy, the triple unity of the lunar goddesses Diana (the huntress), Luna (the Moon) and Hecate (the underworld) became a ubiquitous feature in depictions of sacred groves, where Hecate/Trivia marked intersections and crossroads along with other liminal deities.
-The Romans celebrated enthusiastically the multiple identities of Diana as Hecate, Luna and Trivia.
+In Seneca's Medea, Medea invokes her patron Hecate as "Moon, orb of the night" and "triple form".
+Hecate and Selene were frequently identified with each other and a number of Greek and non-Greek deities; the Greek Magical Papyri and other magical texts emphasize a syncretism between Selene-Hecate with Artemis and Persephone among others.
+In Italy, the triple unity of the lunar goddesses Diana, Luna, and Hecate became a ubiquitous feature in depictions of sacred groves, where Hecate/Trivia marked intersections and crossroads along with other liminal deities.
+The Romans celebrated the multiple identities of Diana as Hecate, Luna and Trivia.

-From her father Perses, Hecate is often called "Perseis" (meaning "daughter of Perses") which is also the name of one of the Oceanid nymphs, Helios’ wife and Circe's mother in other versions.
-In one version of Hecate's parentage, she is the daughter of Perses not the son of Crius but the son of Helios, whose mother is the Oceanid Perse.
+From her father Perses, Hecate is often called "Perseis" (meaning "daughter of Perses") which is also the name of one of the Oceanid nymphs, Helios’ wife and Circe's mother.
+In a loosely rationalized version of Hecate's story, she is a granddaughter of Helios through his son Perses, instead of the titan son of Crius.
+This version of Hecate is a priestess of Artemis.
 Karl Kerenyi noted the similarity between the names, perhaps denoting a chthonic connection among the two and the goddess Persephone; it is possible that this epithet gives evidence of a lunar aspect of Hecate.
-Fowler also noted that the pairing (i. e.
+Robert Fowler also noted that the pairing (i. e.
 Helios and Perse) made sense given Hecate's association with the Moon.
 Mooney however notes that when it comes to the nymph Perse herself, there's no evidence of her actually being a moon goddess on her own right.